ernst-schwaiger/Peer/README.md

 * Error Injection
 * RFC 1071 CRC Implementation
-* Send every message to "ourselves"
 * Check if we lose incoming Udp Packets due to async Rx processing
 * Make the ISocket functions that receive from/send to Udp [nodiscard], reset errno after an error was discovered.
+* Test transmission of non ascii strings via named pipes
+* Test termination of peer after message transmission.

 ## Open for Clarification